LeMoyne–Owen College: Historic district

 The LeMoyne College Historic District is a historic district which was listed on the National Register of Historic Places in 2005.
 It includes four contributing buildings and the 1936 campus quadrangle as a contributing site.
 It is roughly bounded by Walker, Hollis Price, Crown and alley to rear of Sweeney Hall.

 It includes Steel Hall, built in 1914, the oldest and original building on this campus, which was designed by Tandy & Foster and is separately listed on the National Register.
 It includes two Colonial Revival buildings, Brownlee and Sweeney halls, which were designed by George Awsumb along with the quadrangle in 1936.
 Sweeney Hall is named for Frank J. Sweeney, college president during 1929–1942, and originally served as the president's residence.

-It includes the three-story Modernist-style Hollis F. Price Library, built in 1963, designed by architects Gassner-Nathan-Browne, named for Dr. Hollis F. Price, college president during 1943–1970.
+It includes the three-story Modernist-style Hollis F. Price Library, built in 1963, designed by architects Gassner-Nathan-Browne, named for Hollis F. Price, college president during 1943–1970.

 Athletics

-The college sponsors athletic teams that participate in the Division II level, in the Southern Intercollegiate Athletic Conference (SIAC) conference of the NCAA.
+The college sponsors athletic teams (nicknamed Magicians) that participate in the Division II level, in the Southern Intercollegiate Athletic Conference (SIAC) conference of the NCAA.
 The LeMoyne–Owen College Department of Athletics sponsors men's intercollegiate baseball, basketball, cross country, golf, and tennis along with women's intercollegiate softball, basketball, cross country, volleyball and tennis.
+Men's volleyball was added in the 2025 season (2024–25 school year).
 The school's mascot is the Magicians.

 In 1975, the LeMoyne–Owen College men's basketball team won the NCAA Men's Division III Basketball Championship. the school was then a member of Division III level of the NCAA.
 Up to this day, LeMoyne-Owen has been the only HBCU to win a national championship at that level.

 LeMoyne–Owen College golfer Dominique Worthen was the first player in SIAC history to win the SIAC Player of the Year award, earn a selection to the All Conference Team, and earn the SIAC Conference Championship MVP award, and an All Tournament First Team award, all in one week.
 Worthen of LeMoyne-Owen also won the 2015 PGA Minority Collegiate Championship.